Yale-BIM/f21-assignments/assignment-2/README.md

     # install dependencies for Shutter
     $ cd ~/catkin_ws
     $ rosdep install -y -r --ignore-src --rosdistro=melodic --from-paths src

+    # install python dependencies for Shutter's face renderer
+    $ roscd shutter_face
+    $ pip install -r requirements.txt --user
     ```

+    > If you don't have pip installed, follow [these instructions](https://linuxconfig.org/how-to-install-pip-on-ubuntu-18-04-bionic-beaver) to install it before installing the Python dependencies for shutter_face.

 4. Build the packages in the src directory of your workspace with `catkin_make`.